 - News & Events

-The 12th annual Vermont Employee Ownership Conference was held on Tuesday, June 3, 2014 at Saint Michael's College in Colchester, Vermont.
+The 13th Annual Vermont Employee Ownership Conference will be held this year on Tuesday, June 2 at St. Michael's College in Colchester!

 The full-day conference is an annual event designed for those who want to investigate employee ownership for their business, as well as those who work in established employee-owned companies.
 Nationally-known presenters join forces with representatives of Vermont's employee-owned companies to offer a comprehensive look at the ideals and the real world of employee ownership.
 This year's edition featured: